Introduction: American Flag Concealment Case

 You can buy these hinges at any local hardware store or order them on Amazon. https://www.amazon.com/Lancher-4-Pack-installation...

 They are kind of tricky to put on and align but with a little bit of patience, it can be done.
-I'm not going to go into full detail of how to install them because they do come with instructions but I will give some installment tips
+Here's how I like to install them

 Do the same routine for the big door.